alpa-projects/alpa/osdi22_artifact/README.md

 ray attach artifact-cluster.yaml
 ```

-You can use the following command to shutdown the cluster.
+You can use the following command to shutdown the cluster on your local machine.
 DO NOT RUN IT NOW.
 **Make sure to run it after your finish the artfact evaluation or want to pause.**
 The price of this AWS cluster is expensive: $100/hour paid by us.
 ```bash